 In this instance, the dealership had a video surveillance system that allowed the police officers to start the investigation with a lead.

 Unfortunately, motor vehicle theft is a real issue for dealers.
-But, there are ways you can protect your inventory from the multi-billion dollar problem.
+But, there are ways you can protect your inventory from being part of the multi-billion-dollar problem.
 Here's how.

 1. Install a Video Surveillance System

 Video surveillance is an effective solution for protecting your car dealership.
-Just the sight of cameras installed throughout your lots will help deter potential thieves.
-Work with a security expert to ensure your camera system includes the following features:
+Just the sight of cameras installed throughout your lots can help deter potential thieves.
+Work with a security expert to ensure your surveillance system includes the following features:

 - Live video recordings of car lots and display floors.

 - Remote control capabilities to adjust views via mobile devices.

 - Motion-triggered settings that send alerts via text or email, letting you know when suspicious activity is detected.